 Sega Master System

-Sega’s 8-Bit challenger to the might NES was still going and although massively on the decline as owners upgraded to the Megadrive was still churning out games in Europe and Brazil.
+Sega’s 8-Bit challenger to the might NES was still going and although massively on the decline as owners upgraded to the Megadrive was still churning out games in Europe and Brazil and it came with Alex Kidd built-in too.

 Nintendo Entertainment System